Student Profile: Alex Talbot

 Why did you choose to study at City?

-After visiting City whilst working towards my A-Levels I realised that the University had everything I needed to achieve my ambitions: it's situated at the heart of London, it's a great course and the facilities are fantastic.
+After visiting City whilst working towards my A-Levels I realised that City had everything I needed to achieve my ambitions: it's situated at the heart of London, it's a great course and the facilities are fantastic.

 What's your favourite topic (or topics) within the programme, and why?